Jerehirvonenn/Leetcode/README.md

 # LeetCode Solutions – Daily Problem Solving Journey

 Welcome to my **LeetCode repository**!
 This repo contains my solutions to over **300 programming problems**, where I actively practice and improve my **data structures and algorithms** skills.
-Currently focused on solving Neetcode 150 you can find
+Currently focused on solving Neetcode 150 Roadmap

----

 ## 🌟 About This Repo
 - ✅ 300+ problems solved across **Easy, Medium, and Hard** difficulty levels